PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Introduction

 Our experiments across 14 models show that VLMs struggle to estimate task progress reliably from a single observation.
 Direct prediction leads to strong sensitivity to demonstration modality and viewpoint changes, as well as poor handling of unanswerable cases.
 Training-free progress reasoning provides only conditional benefits.
 In contrast, training-based \textsc{ProgressLM-3B} yields consistent improvements even at small model scale.
 Further analysis reveals that different models' error patterns.
 We additionally examine when progress reasoning can be effective and why demonstration modality plays a critical role.

-In summary, our main contributions are as follows: \begin{enumerate} \item We introduce \textsc{Progress-Bench}, comprising over 3K progress estimation instances, to \emph{systematically evaluate whether VLMs can perform progress reasoning from a single observation} under controlled variations of demonstration modality, viewpoint, and answerability.
+Our main contributions are as follows: \begin{itemize}[leftmargin=1.5em] \item We introduce \textsc{Progress-Bench}, a benchmark with over 3K instances for systematically explore whether VLMs can perform progress reasoning from a single observation under variations of demonstration modality, viewpoint, and answerability.

-\item We conduct a comprehensive evaluation of 14 VLMs on \textsc{Progress-Bench} and show that current models exhibit limited and unstable progress reasoning ability.
-They are highly sensitive to demonstration modality and viewpoint changes, frequently fail to recognize unanswerable cases, and often collapse progress estimation to coarse or heuristic predictions.
-Further analyses reveal systematic error patterns underlying these failures.
+\item We benchmark 14 VLMs on \textsc{Progress-Bench} and show that existing models exhibit limited and unstable progress reasoning, with strong sensitivity to modality and viewpoint changes, poor handling of unanswerable cases, and frequent collapse to coarse or heuristic predictions.

-\item We further explore \emph{how progress reasoning can be improved} by applying a human-inspired reasoning paradigm.
-Through both training-free and training-based learning, we show that while training-free reasoning yields only conditional benefits, explicit training leads to \textsc{ProgressLM-3B}, which achieves performance comparable to or exceeding GPT-5 on \textsc{Progress-Bench}, suggesting that combining this reasoning paradigm with training enables effective and generalizable progress reasoning. \end{enumerate}
+\item We investigate how progress reasoning can be improved through a human-inspired two-stage paradigm.
+While training-free prompting yields only conditional gains, explicit training leads to \textsc{ProgressLM-3B}, which achieves performance comparable to or surpassing GPT-5 on \textsc{Progress-Bench}.
+Further analyses reveal common failure patterns in existing VLMs and clarify when and why progress reasoning succeeds or fails. \end{itemize}